saskaale/r-with-bytecode-debugger/README.md

 # r-with-bytecode-debugger

-GNU-R with implemented bytecode debugger and support for conditional breakpoints
+GNU-R with implemented bytecode debugger and support for simulated conditional breakpoints through `debugger()` function

 builded and tested on Ubuntu 16.04 LTS